Gruntfuggly/calendar/README.md

 ### Credits

-- Calendar, dentist, food and anniversary icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com" title="Flaticon">www.flaticon.com</a>
+- Dentist, food and anniversary icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com" title="Flaticon">www.flaticon.com</a>
 - Lock and Time icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com" title="Flaticon">www.flaticon.com</a>
 - Birthday icon made by <a href="https://www.flaticon.com/authors/srip" title="srip">srip</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
 - Doctor icon made by <a href="https://www.flaticon.com/authors/prosymbols" title="Prosymbols">Prosymbols</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>